basilky/gosdk-example/README.md

 ## What the make command does?

-1. Clean cache of prevoius run
+1. Clean cache of previous run
 2. Brings 'first-network' down
 3. Build main.go
 4. Start the first network